RA9/RA9.github.io/ckfr4dj9d02mtops19g6hhieb.md

 ## Comparing Arrays using isArrayEquals() method

----
-title: Comparing Arrays using isArrayEquals() method
-published: true
-description:
-tags: #community #discuss #web #javascript
----

 JavaScript is a great language that has endured a long struggle over the years.
 Yet it continues to shine despite all the criticisms.

-In this regard, I have decided to compare two arrays and see if they are equal.
+I have compared two arrays and see if they are equal.
 Equal in the sense of length and element within the array.
-In so doing I also take into consideration that the order of the elements doesn't matter.
+I also take into consideration that the order of the elements doesn't matter.

 Here is my code below:
 ```js